Trinidad: Geology

-The Venezuela Tertiary Basin is a subsidence basin formed between the Caribbean and South American plates, and is bounded on the north by the coast ranges of Venezuela and the Northern Range of Trinidad, and bounded on the south by the Guayana Shield.
-This Guayana shield supplied fine-grained clastic sediments, which with the subsidence, formed a regional negative gravity anomaly and growth faults.
+The Venezuela Tertiary Basin is a subsidence basin formed between the Caribbean and South American plates, and is bounded on the north by the coast ranges of Venezuela and the Northern Range of Trinidad, and bounded on the south by the Guiana Shield.
+This Guiana Shield supplied fine-grained clastic sediments, which with the subsidence, formed a regional negative gravity anomaly and growth faults.
 Oil and gas discoveries from the Pliocene Moruga Group include Teak (1968), Samaan (1971), Poui (1972) and Galeota.
 These fields are mainly faulted anticline traps producing from depths of 1.2 to 4.2 km subsea, with Teak possessing a hydrocarbon column almost 1 km thick.

 The Northern Range is an Upper Jurassic-Lower Cretaceous range of metamorphic rocks striking east and dipping south.
 The range's southern boundary is marked by a fault extending from the El Pilar Fault System in Venezuela.
 South of this fault is the Northern Basin, or Caroni Syncline, consisting of Tertiary sedimentary rocks unconformably overlying Jurassic and Cretaceous sedimentary rocks.
 South of this basin is the Central Range, consisting of Upper Tertiary sedimentary rocks lying unconformably atop Lower Eocene and Paleocene rocks.
 South of this range is the Naparima Plain, a thrust belt of Oligocene and Lower Tertiary beds.

 Hydrocarbon bearing anticlines include those associated with Pitch Lake, Forest Reserve, Point Fortin, Penal, Barrackpore, and Balata Fields.
 The Los Bajos Fault is a wrench fault, with Lower Pliocene displacement of 6.51 miles, bordered on the north by the Siparia syncline, and on the south by the Erin syncline.
 Finally, the Southern Range consists of anticlinal folds, including the Rock Dome-Herrera anticline and the Moruga-West Field.
 East of this Rock Dome are en echelon folds containing the Lizard Springs Field.
 South of these folds is another fold trend containing the Moruga-East, Guayaguayare, Beach, and Galeota Fields.
 South of the Morne Diablo-Quinam Erin Field westward is a strongly folded anticline associated with shale diapirism, which extends west southwestward to the Pedernales Field in southeast Venezuela.
 The northeast portion of the Southern Range separates into a northern trend containing the Lizard Springs, Navette, and Mayaro Fields, while the southern trend contains the Beach Field.

 Recreation

-Trinidad is considered one of the best places in the world to catch Atlantic tarpon.
+Trinidad is considered one of the best places in the world to catch Atlantic tarpon, a species vulnerable to extinction.